jukben/platform-select/README.md

 You can use `_` as fallback for _undefined_ platform.

-The function returns whatever returns the provided function otherwise throw an error in format `No suitable job for "darwin"`
+The function returns Promise of value which is provided by function which win the selection, otherwise, throw an error in format `No suitable job for "darwin"`

 The function could also throw an error `Function for current platform ("darwin") is not defined!` when you omit specifics platform definition.